Module scenariogeneration.xodr.signals_objects

 Expand source code

-Attributes ---------- id (str): id of the controlled signal type (str): type of dependency Methods ------- get_element() Returns the full ElementTree of the class get_attributes() Returns a dictionary of all attributes of the class
+get_element() Returns the full ElementTree representation of the Dependency. get_attributes() Returns a dictionary of all attributes of the Dependency.

 Ancestors